dmvaldman/dmvaldman.github.io/_posts/2012-03-27-psychology-hard-problems.md

 layout: post
 title: "The Psychology of Tackling Hard Problems"
 date: 2012-03-27
-excerpt: "Dealing with being wrong 99% of the time."
+excerpt: "Dealing with being wrong 99% of the time"
 ---

 The thing about hard problems is that there are many difficulties and few solutions.
 Sounds obvious, but what’s often overlooked is the psychological component to this asymmetry.
 There’s a simple reason why tackling a hard problem can lead to depressive symptoms: you’re necessarily wrong 99% of the time.